-D10 Does an open admission policy, if reported, apply to transfer students? x D11 Describe additional requirements for transfer admission, if an transferable credit hours must meet freshman admission req Transfer Credit Policies D12 Report the lowest grade earned for any course that may be transferred for credit: D] - r D13 Number Unit Type D13 Maximum number of credits or courses that may be transferred from a two-year institution: N/A • D14 Number Unit Type D14 Maximum number of credits or courses that may be transferred from a four-year institution: N/A · · · · · · · · · · · · · · · · · · · - D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: N/A
+D10 Does an open admission policy, if reported, apply to transfer students? Х D11 Describe additional requirements for transfer admission, if a transferable credit hours must meet freshman admission requirements.
+Transfer Credit Policies D12 Report the lowest grade earned for any course that may be transferred for credit: D - D13 Number Unit Type D13 Maximum number of credits or courses that may be transferred from a two-year institution: N/A - • D14 Number Unit Type D14 Maximum number of credits or courses that may be transferred from a four-year institution: N/A D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: N/A D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 25%